plagov/payment-processing-example/README.md

 payment processing application.

 ## Notification service
-The payment processing application sends an event notification to a dummy notification service when a payment is created or when a payment is cancelled.
+The payment processing application sends an event notification to a fake notification service when a payment is created or when a payment is canceled.